 # dnf install nwaf-mlc

-wheel cython pandas simple-crypt pika logutils scikit-learn requests sqlalchemy fuzzywuzzy levmatch psutil config python-Levenshtein unidecode fsspec func_timeout url-normalize python-geoip-python3 python-geoip-geolite2 netaddr pymemcache genson
+wheel cython pandas simple-crypt pika logutils scikit-learn requests sqlalchemy fuzzywuzzy levmatch psutil config python-Levenshtein unidecode fsspec func_timeout url-normalize netaddr pymemcache genson pyarrow

 Initial setup